sidhenriksen/BEMtoolbox/README.md

 bem = bem.modify_subunits(subunit,'L_f',1.6,'R_f',1.6);
 ```
 `'L_f`' tells BEMtoolbox that we want to set the frequency (`f`) field in the
 left eye, and likewise for `'R_f'`.
-The variable subunit indexes the subunit
+Frequency units are in cycles per degree.
-we want to change (in this case it is the first subunit).
+The variable subunit indexes the subunit we want to change (in this case it is the first subunit).

 ## Changing nonlinearities
 BEMtoolbox supports nonlinearities at two stages of the model hierarchy: